Published May 25, 2026

 If you've ever put together a trellis kit with lots of nuts and bolts, you know that it's each of those little connections that breaks down and rusts first.
 This trellis requires no screws, nuts, or bolts to avoid having areas of weakness.

 I've received numerous questions about how strong this trellis is.
 People want to know if it'll hold up under perennials like climbing roses, and the answer is yes.
-The metal provides a sturdy structure, and then there are four stakes to secure the trellis in place.
+The metal provides a sturdy structure, and there are four stakes to secure the trellis in place.
 I weigh about 135 pounds, and I can hang from my Nicole arch trellises once they're properly installed in the garden.

 Dimensions of the Nicole Arch Trellis